 Public Safety Worker

-You are considered a “Public Safety Worker”, if you are one of the below, which includes:
+You are considered a “Public Safety Worker,” and eligible for the 10% penalty early distribution exception if you work in one of the following positions:

 - Firemen and EMS Workers

-- Federal Public Safety Workers such as Federal Law Enforcement Officers (FDLE) and Federal Firefighters
+- Federal Public Safety Workers such as Federal Law Enforcement Officers (FDLEO) and Federal Firefighters

 - Air Traffic Controllers